 Physicians are most familiar with a physical exam that follows a simple systematic assessment of the body, usually performed from head to toe.
 The 1995 CMS guidelines for physical examination use this approach.
 The exam can be based on specifically defined “body areas” or “organ systems.”
 The organ system model is probably the most convenient and efficient.
 Physicians who use these organ system terms to identify the sequential areas examined will clearly document the correct E/M level of service and avoid ambiguity if a chart audit occurs.

 The organ systems for physical examination are: constitutional (general appearance/vital signs); eyes; ears, nose, mouth, throat; cardiovascular; respiratory; gastrointestinal; genitourinary; musculoskeletal; skin; neurologic; psychiatric; and lymphatic.
 Hematologic and immunologic are included in “lymphatic,” but how these two terms relate to physical examination is a little unclear.

-The 1997 CMS guidelines are unnecessarily complicated for hospitalists and require calculation of “points” for “bulleted items” (see Sources list on next page for more information).
+The 1997 CMS guidelines are unnecessarily complicated for hospitalists and require calculation of “points” for “bulleted items” (see Sources list for more information).
 They are most appropriate for specialists who perform single organ system examinations.